crashappsec/setup-chalk-action/README.md

 # Setup Chalk

-GitHub Action to setting up [Chalk].
+GitHub Action for setting up [Chalk].

 This action will install `chalk` and will also wrap other commands `chalk` supports such as `docker`.